anvaka/git-also/README.md

         32	      0.14	src/core/BufferGeometry.js
 ```

-This means that file `Object3D.js` is most often comitted with `Geometry.js` -
+This means that file `Object3D.js` is most often committed with `Geometry.js` -
 they both appear together in `51` commits!
 By looking at this output
 you can immediately see core pieces of three.js.